Graduate General Information

 - Submission of an approved plan of study and a signed Statement of Understanding to the Graduate College.

-Students are expected to enroll for classes at the time published in the on-line Schedule of Classes.
+Students are expected to enroll for classes at the time published in the Schedule of Classes.
 Students should arrange to visit with their assigned advisors prior to their scheduled enrollment.
 Advisors assist students with their schedules and approve their schedules.
 Students cannot be readmitted or enroll for classes if they have holds from any office.

 Class Schedule Changes

 Schedule changes (dropping and/or adding classes) are permitted through the late enrollment period.
 The dates for dropping and/or adding classes are published in the Schedule of Classes.
 Also, see withdrawals under Academic Information.
-Students must contact the Office of the Registrar to completely withdraw for a semester.

 Cancellation of Enrollment